larsonmars/sysvars/README.md

 [^3]: Workbench 2.0 and above
 [^4]: UAE is detected via the uae.resource, which is only there if a virtual hard drive or another UAE expansion to be enabled.
 Thus, detection will fail on floppy-only-unexpanded Amiga configurations.
 [^5]: Some beta cores might not have a valid core revision, in which case ``$VampireCoreRev`` is set to "N/A"
 [^6]: Currently only the original 1.2 is supported.
-1.48 and 1.49 have problems with the macros
+1.48 and 1.49 seem to have problems with nested macros